How to Plan Your Ouray Elopement (Updated for 2025)

 They had never visited Colorado before their wedding day, and completely trusted me to guide them on the adventure of a lifetime.

 This beautiful elopement took place at a backup location.
-Even with re-aligning the schedule due to snow, it was the perfect snowy elopement.
-PS – Campfires in the snow are EVEN BETTER!
+Despite needing to re-align the schedule due to snow, it still turned out to be the perfect snowy elopement.
+Plus, PS: Campfires in the snow are EVEN BETTER!

 3.)
 Hire Your Local Wedding Vendors

-You can choose to skip this step entirely or go all out.
-If you’re not sure who you might need to hire, then here is a list of the typical vendors that I see couples hire for their Ouray elopement or intimate weddings:
+You can choose to skip this step entirely, or on the other hand, you can go all out.
+However, if you’re not sure who you might need to hire, then here is a list of the typical vendors that I see couples hire for their Ouray elopement or intimate wedding:

 There are so many amazing wedding vendors in Colorado who work in Ouray, and many of them work with a lot of eloping couples!
 Feel free to reach out to me if you have any questions on recommendations.

 Pro Tip: It’s best to hire vendors located close to your ceremony location to avoid additional travel fees.
-Sometimes the best vendors are worth the travel fees!
+One issue,

 4.)
 Book Your Travel Plans